iecdbt1/Activities/HTML&CSS/level-2/readme.md

 - Practicing html elment.
 - Writing the page structure from scratch.
 - Dealing with internal and linked style sheet.
-- Styles by elements, identifier or classes.
+- Style will be using elements, identifier or classes.

 #### Steps
-Creat foler name it to your name and do inside the following steps(4p)
+Creat foler name it to your name and do inside the following steps (4p)

 ##### step-1 (16p)
 Create an HTML file and name it “level-2-1": This document should contain the following: